-Some students receive targeted support in their learning from Education Assistants.
+Some students require targeted support in their learning.
 These students may be extended the option of Study Support in place of an elective to allow staff to assist them with their assessments or general understanding and progress.
 They gain support in a group setting as well as addressing individual needs.

 Students who do not currently receive any additional support may also identify that they would benefit from a time each week to study or to complete schoolwork.
-These students should contact the Learning Support Team to make enquiries about moving into this elective.
+These students should contact the Learning Support team to make enquiries about moving into this elective.
 Please note that preference is given to students requiring targeted support if demand for places in Study Support is high.

-Entry to this class is dependent upon approval from the Head of Learning Support & Enrichment K-12.
-Please contact Mrs Tina Phizacklea at the College if you require further information.
+Entry to this class is dependent upon approval from the College.

-Please note: This class is different to 'Small Group Study', which is a support that involves withdrawal from class and is arranged on an individual basis by the Learning Support Team.
+Please note: This class is different to Small Group Study, which is a support that involves withdrawal from class and is arranged on an individual basis by the Learning Support team.